 Finding the running shoe that best fits you is not a walk in the park.
 There are numerous options available on the market that can satisfy the most demanding customer.

-How to find shoes that fit?
+How do I find shoes that fit?

 Everybody, more or less, want the same thing from a running shoe: comfortable fit, lightweight, cushioning, and support.